 Apartment living creates a different relationship with the spaces outside of a resident’s building.
 Often this is referred to as the notion of the external “living room”.
-Many of the city’s apartments are small in size and this heightens the need to access space away from home without the need to engage in a commercial transaction.
+Many of the city’s apartments are small in size and this heightens the need to access space away from home but that this does not always need to be by way of a commercial transaction involving coffee.

 Splice, The Department of Internal Affairs and University of Auckland Planning Students, collaborated on a project to both understand, assess and raise the profile of lesser known public spaces and throughways in the city and the power of community to inspire people to respond in a courageous way to challenges.